 8. Jimmy Carter received a Nobel Peace Prize in the year 2002 for his years of continued effort in finding peaceful remedies to the international conflicts so as to advance human rights and democracy, and also to boost socio/economic development.

-Are you in need of house cleaning services in the CO Springs area?
-Check out Clean Right Services — they’re major sponsors of this site!
+Are you in need of leaf cleanup and removal Kenosha WI ?
+Check out DMT Property Maintenance — they’re major sponsors of this site!